-For all part-time faculty, each quarter’s salary will be calculated by multiplying the quarterly workload by the quarterly salary at the appropriate salary step and cluster listed above.
-For example, a 50% workload at Step 2, Cluster C would result in a salary rate of $17,283 * 0.50 = $8641.50 $13,499 * .50 or $6,749.50 quarterly.
+For all part-time faculty, each quarter’s salary will be calculated by multiplying the quarterly percentage workload by the quarterly base salary at the appropriate salary step and cluster listed above.
+For example, a 50% workload at Step 2, Cluster C would result in a quarterly salary rate of $17,283 * 0.50 = $8641.50 $13,499 * .50 or $6,749.50 quarterly.

 Qualifying non-instructional duties will generally fall under Article 4.6 (faculty program coordinators) or Article 6.8.B (additional obligations).

-Part-time faculty covered in the 2007-2010 collective bargaining agreement, under 25-Hour Weekly Workload (Hired Before 1/1/00), and 30-Hour Weekly Workload (Hired Before 1/1/00), have also been placed in the steps and clusters in the General Base Quarterly Part-time Faculty Schedule.
-As of this agreement, they will no longer be distinguished from other part-time faculty.
+Non-instructional duties will be paid at the stipend rate (Article 4.6).

 Seattle Vocational Institute

 Part-time faculty teaching in SVI will be placed on the same step and cluster as the General Base Quarterly Part-time Faculty Schedule.
 However, because SVI faculty have one additional day per quarter, this additional day is calculated into the salary schedule (salary step from General PT Salary Schedule in B.1 x 1.02%).

+INCREASE BY 2% EFFECTIVE June 26, 2017.

 SVI Salary Schedule